KurtSchwimmbacher/SafelyApp/README.md

 * ![Firebase CLI](https://img.shields.io/badge/Firebase_CLI-FFCA28?style=flat-square&logo=firebase&logoColor=black)

 > In order to make use of the SMS functionality with Twilio you will need to upgrade to the firestore Blaze Plan and add Cloud Functions to your project
+> A second note is that you will need a Twilio account for the sms functionality to work and a .env file with Twilio SID, Token, and phone number linked.
+> if you don't want to set up twillio I do console log the message sending
 ---
 ### 2.2 How to Install
 1. Clone the repository: